v1evani2/helidon-nima-token-poc/README.md

-This is a sample OAuth token microservice built using [Helidon SE 4.2.4](https://helidon.io/docs/v4) with Java 21.
+This is a sample token microservice built using [Helidon SE 4.2.4](https://helidon.io/docs/v4) with Java 21.

 The API exposes a `POST /token` endpoint that issues JWT tokens signed using HS256.
 It demonstrates how to build lightweight, fast HTTP services using Helidon SE.